Tree Committee

 TREE COMMITTEE CONTACT INFORMATION

 Event announcements are made on the ENA website.
-The Tree Committee, a standing committee of the ENA, meets as needed, with regular meetings often scheduled on the second Tuesday of the month.
+The Tree Committee, a standing committee of the ENA, meets as needed, with monthly meetings currently scheduled on the First Monday of the month.
 The current co-chairs of the tree committee are Jerry Beatty and Matt McGraw.
-The Tree Committee ENA Board liaison is Nico Smith.
 They can be reached at: eastmoreland.tree@gmail.com.

 STREET TREE INVENTORY